dobrishinov/PowerLinkESP/README.md

       - Utilize interactive charts and export functionality to analyze historical data.
       - Customize network settings and configuration options as needed.
       - If the WIFI network is not reachable, the device will run automatically in Access Point Mode.

+## To-Do / Wishlist

+Below is a list of upcoming features and enhancements:

+:hourglass_flowing_sand: Update README regularly.

+:heavy_check_mark: Add option to set the update frequency for the charts.

+:heavy_check_mark: Add favicon with nice power icon.

+:rainbow: Add threshold notifications with audible alerts when Voltage, Current, or Power reach specified values..

+:star: More Soon...

+Feel free to suggest new features or improvements by opening an issue or submitting a pull request.
+Your contributions are always welcome!

 ## Contributing